-RADIATOR REPAIR & FLUSH
+RADIATOR REPAIR & COOLANT FLUSH in DENVER

 Although radiators are based on a simple design and often last for years with few issues, problems can develop occasionally.
 The radiator’s primary purpose is to cool liquid coolant as it circulates to the engine and keeps the car running cooler.
 If the radiator is going bad its cooling capacity may be degraded or the radiator could fail completely.

 How do I know my radiator is bad?